tsaarni/echoserver/README.md

 | ---- | --------------------------- |
 | code | HTTP status code to return. |

-Optionally, a JSON object can be provided in the body to include additional HTTP headers in the response, or the headers can be provided as query parameters.
+Optionally, you can include additional HTTP headers in the response by providing a JSON object in the body or using a query string.

 #### Example